Sanchit611/testing/README.md

 **Describe the idea in one paragraph.**

-Standard mean-variance optimisation (MVO) is single-period: it optimises today's portfolio in isolation, ignoring how positions must evolve over the coming days.
+Standard mean-variance optimisation (MVO) is *single-period*: it optimises today's portfolio in isolation, ignoring how positions must evolve over the coming days.
 This produces high day-to-day turnover, because a position taken today can be reversed tomorrow when the next single-period solve flips its sign.
 The MPO fit function instead forecasts each stock's **cumulative excess return over H future horizons (H = 10 days)** using a bank of per-horizon ridge models, and then solves a **single multi-period quadratic program** that jointly chooses the portfolio path `x[1..H]`.
 The objective trades expected return against factor risk, distance from a baseline MVO portfolio, **turnover versus yesterday's positions**, and a coupling penalty that keeps consecutive horizons close to each other.
 The decay-weighted aggregate `x̄` of the per-horizon solutions becomes the preA.
-The net effect is a **low-turnover, path-aware preA**.
+The net effect is a **low-turnover, path-aware preA** with the same or better information ratio at matched turnover.

 **What is the intuition or market hypothesis behind the idea - why should it work?**

 A signal that is informative about *both* tomorrow's and next week's returns should be traded smoothly rather than churned.
-By looking H days ahead and penalising path movement, the optimiser only trades when the multi-horizon forecast genuinely changes - it does not react to one-day noise that the next day's solve would undo.
-Crucially, turnover falls as H increases **even with the explicit turnover penalty switched off** (`k_tvr = 0`), which shows the turnover reduction is a genuine multi-period effect, not just a penalty artefact. **(add citations)**
+By looking H days ahead and penalising path movement, the optimiser only trades when the multi-horizon forecast genuinely changes - it does not react to one-day noise that the next day's solve would undo; turnover falls monotonically as H grows from 1 to 10 **[A2]**.
+Crucially, turnover falls as H increases **even with the explicit turnover penalty switched off** (`k_tvr = 0`) **[A3]**, which shows the turnover reduction is a genuine multi-period effect, not just a penalty artefact.

 **What existing function variants does it build on, replace, or extend?**

-It extends a simple single-period MVO fit.
-The standard MVO perturbs alpha weights and re-solves today's portfolio in isolation, this approach replaces that perturbation with stock-level forecasting of cumulative excess return over the H-day horizon via the per-horizon ridge bank, then wraps the result in the multi-period QP that jointly chooses the portfolio path.
-The original MVO weights are still computed, but their role is reduced to a single input: they serve as the baseline anchor x_mvo_base that the path-distance term pulls toward (and any model can be substituted here).
-So the multi-period machinery sits on top of the existing single-period solve, reusing it as a reference point while adding the forward-looking, path-aware structure that delivers the low-turnover preA.
+It extends the existing **single-period MVO fit** and turns it into a **multi-period** one.
+The existing fit forecasts one step ahead and optimises one day in isolation; this idea generalises both halves of that pipeline to multiple horizons:

+1. **Fit part - a multi-horizon (long-horizon) forecast model.** Instead of a single one-step forecast, the fit trains a **bank of ridge models, one per horizon h = 1..10**, each predicting the cumulative return out to day t+h.
+This replaces the old single-period, alpha-weight prediction model with a **stock-level forecast that spans the whole horizon path** - it explicitly models how the expected return evolves over the next 10 days, not just tomorrow.

+2. **Construct part - a multi-period optimisation.** Instead of a single-period MVO that solves for today's portfolio alone, `construct_preA` runs a **multi-period optimisation (MPO)** that takes all H horizon forecasts and jointly chooses the entire position path, penalising movement between consecutive days.
+This is the step that converts the multi-horizon view into a low-turnover, path-aware preA.

+The original MVO is retained only as the **baseline anchor** `x_mvo_base` the optimiser is pulled toward (any baseline model could be used).
+So the through-line is **single-period -> multi-period on both sides**: a single forecast becomes a horizon bank of forecasts, and a single-period optimiser becomes a multi-period one.
+Conceptually it follows Boyd et al., *Multi-Period Trading via Convex Optimization* (arXiv:1705.00109).

+In terms of where the effort went: **most of the research work was concentrated on the fit part** - designing the multi-horizon ridge forecast (bucketing into super-alphas, horizon targets, capping, shrinkage).
+The **construct_preA / MPO part is comparatively standard** - a fairly off-the-shelf multi-period mean-variance QP with default penalty weights - and has been **less explored**.
+There is therefore more headroom to research the construct side (e.g. tuning the objective weights, the risk model, the decay profile, or the baseline anchor) than the already-developed fit side.

 ---